Copper for Muscle Gain and Fat Loss

 In the Olivares study of 20 mg copper over 6 weeks in humans, they did not test, nor note, any changes of fat, whether higher or lower, in people.
 They only looked at the potential for liver damage, and found none.

-As an aside, Radmacher in the 1850’s did test up to 260 mg of copper to cure humans of diseases in the 1850’s, but this was also only short term doses, over about 3 weeks.
+As an aside, Rademacher in the 1850’s did test up to 260 mg of copper to cure humans of diseases in the 1850’s, but this was also only short term doses, over about 3 weeks.

 One comment